-Also, Steam engines are classified by exhaust of steam as,
+Also, Steam engines are classified by the exhaust of steam as,

 01) Condensing Engines, Where exhaust steam passes into a condenser at a lower pressure than an atmosphere.

 02) Non-Condensing Engines, where exhaust steam passes directly into the atmosphere.

 Classification according to the governing method employed as,